aatrey56/aiHackRu2020/README.md

 **Challenges:**
 Most of the team members are not familiar with importing external libaraies and utilize them.
-We  must practice and test each of the unqiue commands within the limited time.
+We  had to practice and test each of the unqiue commands while also laying out the structure of the code in a clean and efficient manner.